-Second, we find that the main source of the downward trend in overall transport costs -by roughly 50% in air shipping and 60% in vessel shipping over 1974-2013, comes mainly

-2Strictly speaking, the "iceberg cost" includes both the ad-valorem dimension of trade cost and the fact that these costs are paid in terms of the good that is traded.
-As this last element is irrelevant in our case, we use the terms "iceberg" and "ad-valorem" interchangeably, as it is commonly done in the literature.

-from the reduction of transport cost "per se" .
-Trade composition effects only have a limited influence, and when they matter (in maritime transport), composition effects amplify the reduction of pure transport costs.
+Second, we find that the main source of the downward trend in overall transport costs, by roughly 50% in air shipping and 60% in vessel shipping over 1974-2013, comes mainly from the reduction of transport cost per se.
+Trade composition effects have only limited influence, and when they matter (in maritime transport), composition effects amplify the reduction of pure transport costs.
 Otherwise stated, pure transport costs have declined less than observed costs.
 This stands in contrast to the conclusion obtained by Hummels (2007) on the same database (until 2004).
 Our result thus deepens the paradox of the less-than-expected decline of transport costs.
-Importantly, we show that the difference of results can be attributed to the new way of modeling of the additive component we offer.
-Allowing the share of additive costs to vary across time, products and country partners (rather than being constant as in Hummels, 2007), turns out to be key in the decomposition of underlying sources of the decrease of overall transport costs observed over the period.
+Importantly, we show that the difference of results can be attributed to the new method of modeling the additive component that we offer.
+Allowing the share of additive costs to vary across time, products and country partners (rather than being constant as in Hummels, 2007), turn out to be key in the decomposition of underlying sources of the decrease of overall transport costs observed over the period.

-In both aspects, our results point the importance of the additive component in accounting for international transport costs.
+In both aspects, our results point to the importance of the additive component in accounting for international transport costs.
 In this respect, it contributes to the literature that challenges the dominant role of iceberg costs in international trade (even in the case of ice transport, see Bosker and Buringh, 2018).
-As shown by Alchian and Allen (1964), the relative price of two varieties of some good will depend on the level of additive trade costs.
-In this context, the relative demand for more expensive/higher quality product goods increases with trade costs ("shipping the good apples out").
+As shown by Alchian and Allen (1964), the relative price of two varieties of some goods will depend on the level of additive trade costs.
+In this context, the relative demand for more expensive/higher-quality product goods increases with trade costs ("shipping the good apples out").
 This is consistent with the findings by Hummels and Skiba (2004), who estimate the elasticity of freight rates with respect to price to be well below unity.
-Also, their estimates imply that doubling freight costs increases average free alongside (fas) export prices by 80 to 141 percent, consistent with high quality goods being sold in markets with high freight costs.
-Recent empirical studies based on micro-level data also provide a strong empirical support to the role of additive costs (i.e., cost per unit exported) in international trade costs.
+Also, their estimates imply that doubling freight costs increases average ‘free alongside ship’ (FAS) export prices by 80% to 141%, consistent with high-quality goods being sold in markets with high freight costs.
+Recent empirical studies based on micro-level data also provide strong empirical support for the role of additive costs (i.e. cost per unit exported) in international trade costs.
 Based on a firmproduct-level database of French exporters, Martin (2012) finds that firms charge higher unit values for exports to more remote countries, supporting the importance of additive costs.
-Using transaction-level trade data from Colombia, Lashkaripour (2017) estimates that the transport cost elasticity varies greatly across industries, with a value of 0.8 for the average industry, in contrast with the iceberg specification.3
+Using transaction-level trade data from Colombia, Lashkaripour (2017) estimates that the transport cost elasticity varies greatly across industries, with a value of 0.8 for the average industry, in contrast with the iceberg specification.